iamjaneap/BAT404/README.md

 Slow service is a common management issue that coffee shop owners encounter, particularly in locations that offer a wide range of personalized coffee mixes.
 The answer is yet another efficient POS system that because it is built for use in food service contexts and preferable, can be tailored expressly for Milktea and coffee shops delivers on the promise of speed.
 The best POS systems also make management easier by tracking customer information, forecasting staffing needs using traffic patterns, adjusting pricing, generating actionable reports facilitating tip reconciliation and integrating with other solutions, such as accounting software.
 One common management-related problem faced by coffee shop owners is slow service, especially in establishments that offer a variety of customized coffee preparations.

 ## Goal 8: Decent Work and Economic Growth
-Our SDG aligned on Milktea Analysis in San Gabreil Valley 	it will provide a information and to help in raising the sales and profitability of the business.
+Our SDG aligned on Increasing Loyalty costumer that will provide a information and to help in raising the sales and profitability of the business.

 ![sdg-8-grande-en](https://user-images.githubusercontent.com/102911931/171076038-1d014b8c-452d-4483-917b-911942339d24.jpg)